 - Photo Identification for you (and your spouse, if filing a joint return)

-Acceptable photo IDs include government issued ID, employer ID and school ID
+Acceptable photo IDs include government-issued ID and school ID

-- For married filing joint, both spouses must be present, and both must sign the tax return
+- For married filing joint, BOTH the taxpayer and spouse must be present at pick-up to sign the tax return

 - Social security cards (or Individual Taxpayer Identification Number ITIN document) for you, your spouse, and all dependents